• Skip to primary navigation

 Instructions

-• Prepare the chicken: Cut the chicken breasts in half lengthwise, then place each piece of chicken between 2 pieces of parchment paper and lightly pound it with the flat side of a meat mallet until it's about 1/4-inch in thickness.
+• Cut the chicken breasts in half lengthwise, then place each piece of chicken between 2 pieces of parchment paper and lightly pound it with the flat side of a meat mallet until it's about ¼-inch in thickness.
 Repeat with remaining chicken.
-Dredge the cutlets in the flour mixture, fully coating both sides and shaking off any excess.
-Next, coat them in the egg mixture.

-• Fry the chicken: Heat the oil in a large 12-inch skillet over medium-high heat until shimmering.
+• Heat the oil in a large 12-inch skillet over medium-high heat until shimmering.
 Add 3 or 4 pieces of chicken to the skillet (or as many as you can fit).
 Cook until lightly browned, about 3 minutes per side.
 Transfer the chicken to a paper towel-lined plate.
 Repeat with remaining chicken.

 Equipment